-Most of this week has been finishing up the final touches on my supplier profiles project, copy-editing and things like that.
-It feels good to compare how things look now to how they did when they got here, but the process isn’t too interesting to write about.
+Most of this week has been finishing up the final touches on my supplier profiles project.
+It feels good to compare how things look now to how they did when they got here.

 I also had my exit interview with Sustainable Harvest’s CEO David Griswold this week, so I’ll share some excerpts of that (the interview was recorded, and then transcribed).

 DG: What were your main tasks this summer?

 TB: My main task was improving the Grower Information Form site (GIF 2.0), particularly writing narratives for producers in cases where we didn’t have narratives in English but did have information with origin offices or forms growers had filled out.
 In some cases I was able to interview producer organizations directly and hear their stories, which was a lot of fun.
 I also linked to all relevant blog posts.

 I created a document showing where things are now with GIF, which active suppliers have narratives, missing pictures, blogs, etc. Things are pretty good, we’re just missing a few suppliers that I haven’t been able to track down information on.
 Six profiles are missing, four of which are in Brazil.
 But we can link those to profile of the exporter, Bourbon Specialty Coffees, which is a pretty solid profile.

 TB: No. I also did some translating, reformatting training materials, Green Mountain mailing (haha, although that was not supposed to be quite such an adventure), research for the harvest update, and other research projects for Sara.
 For example, looking into Nicaraguan banking policy.

 DG: So Sara could come to you with a new project and you could sort of juggle that?